Actevitus/Numberplate-Machine-Learning/README.md

 ---

+## ⚙️ Installation
+1. Download the ".apk" file in "android_app_sourcecode/"
+2. On your phone, navigate to the download folder
+3. Click the .apk and select "run"
+4. Google play store will scan the app, and it should run with no issues.

+---

 ## 📌 Notes
 - This is a school project; not production-ready.
 - Requires internet access for vehicle data API calls.